01 Oct 42%

 I tried to recall the charts and projections I looked at before.

-“You see, at least one Horseman will surely be on each ship.
+“You see, a single Horseman is likely to be on each ship.
 And because of the ‘black boxes’ in their brain, any Advancer will be sensed when approaching the target.
 There was no way for Theo to sneak there undetected.
 And no way to involve human government agencies without making it known to the Horsemen.
 That’s the reason he saved my life – or possibly endangered it first and then faked saving it.
 He calculated that I have a reasonable chance of getting in without spooking the Horsemen.
 I will only have to deal with the terrorists then, peace of cake!”

 My attempted joke came out weak as there was a hint of panic in my voice.